jose-gonzalez-cool/jose-gonzalez-cool/README.md

-- 👋 Hi, I’m @jose-gonzalez-cool
+- heyo nerd, im @jose-gonzalez-cool
-- 👀 I’m interested in C++
+- c++ lookin kinda cool ngl
-- 🌱 I’m currently learning JS
+- im learning javascript
-- 💞️ I’m looking to collaborate on nothing
+- collaboration is for nerds
-- 📫 How to reach me: you can't
+- if you wanna talk screw off

 <!---
 jose-gonzalez-cool/jose-gonzalez-cool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.